cosminadrianpopescu/telescope-json-history.nvim/README.md

         history = {
             -- path: optional, the place where to save the history path = os.getenv('HOME') .. '/.cache/nvim/telescope_history',
-            -- include_cwd, options.
+            -- include_cwd, optional.
 If true, then the history will be -- saved / retrieved depending also on the directory in which -- telescope promnt was invoked
             include_cwd = true,